overtone/overtone/README.md

 ### Mailing List

-We encourage you to oin the [mailing list](http://groups.google.com/group/overtone) to see what other people are getting up to with Overtone.
+We encourage you to join the [mailing list](http://groups.google.com/group/overtone) to see what other people are getting up to with Overtone.
 Use it to ask questions, show off what you've made and even meet fellow Overtoners in your area so you can meet up for impromptu jam sessions.
 All we ask is that you be considerate, courteous and respectful and that you share as much of your code as possible so we can all learn how to make crazy cool sounds together.

 ### Source Repository